How to Seed Flagstone Walkways With Moss

 * It never hurts to reapply your Moss slurry, especially in slow to take areas.

 * Moss grows best in poor soil which does not drain well.
 If Moss will not grow in some places, perhaps there is too much drainage or the PH level is either too high or too low.
+Ideally, the PH should be between 5-6.

 * Soil with a high clay content holds water best.